KyleHollands/Data_Analytics__HeartHealth_Case_Study/README.md

 > Key tasks

-1. Identify the business task
+1. Identify the business task **

-2. Determine key stakeholders
+2. Determine key stakeholders **

-3. Choose a dataset
+3. Choose a dataset **

-4. Establish metrics
+4. Establish metrics **

 > Deliverable

-A clear statement of the business task you have selected to investigate
+A clear statement of the business task you have selected to investigate **

+## Prepare

+> Guiding questions

+● Where is your data located?

+● How is the data organized?

+● Are there issues with bias or credibility in this data?
+Does your data ROCCC?

+● How are you addressing licensing, privacy, security, and accessibility?

+● How did you verify the data’s integrity?

+● How does it help you answer your question?

+● Are there any problems with the data?

+> Key Tasks

+● Download data and store it appropriately.

+● Identify how it’s organized.

+● Sort and filter the data.

+● Determine the credibility of the data.

+> Deliverable

+A description of all data sources used